I have noticed my hair is a lot thinner than it used to be. What can I do to thicken my hair naturally?

 4) Scalp Stimulating Oils: A few drops of Rosemary essential oil mixed in a bit of extra virgin olive oil massaged into the scalp may help stimulate hair growth.
 Other essential oils that may also help include peppermint and lavender.

-6) Hypothyroid: A possible cause of a low functioning thyroid are low functional adrenals.
-By supporting the adrenal glands, thyroid function may end up normalizing.
-A symptom of hypothyroidism is hair loss, so it is very important to get the status of your adrenal gland and thyroid checked.
+6) Hypothyroid: A symptom of hypothyroidism is hair loss, so it is very important to get the status of your thyroid checked.
 You may want to ask for a full panel of thyroid markers be tested, not just TSH.

 Shawna Barker BSc., RHN is a nutritionist specializing in vegan diets.